Citi Foundation

 Success Rates

 Success rates are not publicly disclosed.
-However, based on program structure:
+However, based on programme structure:

 • Global Innovation Challenge: 50 awards from global applicant pool (highly competitive)